Species in the Collection Rainforest Tour Orchids

 Certainly a member of Section Pachyneurium (Anthurium sp. which include the Bird's Nest types) the beauty of our plant, which in its prime spreads almost 8 feet from tip to tip, has been the source of intense curiosity on my part since the day I first brought the specimen home.
 This specimen is certainly one of the largest of all the Anthurium species.

 For the first time since we acquired the plant, in the summer of 2005 we were able to collect a few viable seeds.
 A botanist friend in Miami asked if ants had set up home near the base of the plant, and sure enough they had done so.
-This species, like almost all Anthurium sp., requires insects to climb the spadix and bring the pollen from the male flowers to receptive female flowers in order to pollinate the plant.
+This species, like almost all Anthurium sp., requires insects to climb the spadix and bring the pollen from the male flowers to receptive female flowers in to pollinate the plant.
 However, some research and input by aroid expert Julius Boos brought the fact the

 Anthurium spadix may simply providing a rich food source for the ants.
 The are simply attracted to the pheromones which produce a scent the insects can detect.
 They may not have been actually pollinating the spadix by transferring pollen, simply feeding.
 In the genus Anthurium there are several species which produce ripe fruit with viable seed without pollination.
 This phenomenon is known to botanists as the species being apomictic.